rydmike/flex_color_scheme/README.md

 In this example we set the surface style to `FlexSurface.medium`, for medium primary color branded surfaces.

 The example is otherwise fairly straight forward.
-We use the built in `FlexColor.schemesList` to access all the pre-defined `FlexSchemeData` objects, with its schemes.
-Unpack it with the spread operator into a new custom `myFlexSchemes` list, and add our three custom schemes in `FlexSchemeData` objects to the end of this new list.
+This time we use the built in `FlexColor.schemesList` to access all the pre-defined `FlexSchemeData` objects as plain list with its scheme data.
+We unpack this list with the spread operator into a new custom `myFlexSchemes` list, and add our three custom schemes in `FlexSchemeData` objects to the end of this new list.
 We then access the list with index number, that we simply change with a popup menu on the HomePage.

 That is the general principle, let's go through it step by step.

 First, let's begin by defining the same colors that we used in example 2 and 3 for our first custom color.
-In this case we also assign the same color that we used for `secondaryVariant`scheme color, to the optional `appBarColor`.
+In this case we also assign the same color that we used for our `secondaryVariant` scheme color, to the optional `appBarColor`.
-This is done because the built-in schemes use their secondary variant color as their custom app bar color, it could of course be any color, but for consistency we will do the same for our custom `FlexSchemeColor`s.
+This is done because the built-in schemes use their secondary variant color as their custom app bar color, it could of course be any color, but for consistency we will do the same for our custom `FlexSchemeColor` data objects.
+This part is not actually used in this example yet, but we will re-use these custom definitions in example 5 where it is used, so we might as well add it now to make the explanations for example 5 a bit shorter.

+We mix it up a bit by first defining the light and dark `FlexSchemeColor` data objects, that we will use as light and dark matched pairs in the `FlexSchemeData` that we are going to add to our list.

 ```dart
  void main() => runApp(const DemoApp());